Syffe/docs/docs/source/configuration.rst

   from the root directory.

 - In the default repository branch configured on GitHub — usually ``main``.
-- The configuration can be extended once by another configuration using the keyword ``extends``.
+- The configuration can be extended once by another configuration using the keyword ``extends``, see :ref:`extends`.

 Format
 ------